 One of the more common winter roof issues in Louisiana is condensation.

-When it gets cold outside, we turn on all our heaters, and now warm air reaches every corner of your home-including up into an attic space which can lead to mold or mildew problems due to humidity buildup because there’s not enough ventilation.
+When it gets cold outside, we turn on all our heaters, and now warm air reaches every corner of your home, including up into an attic space which can lead to mold or mildew problems due to humidity buildup there’s not enough ventilation.

-To prevent this from happening, make sure you have proper insulation installed with good airflow throughout.
+To prevent this from happening, ensure proper insulation is installed with good airflow throughout.